simpleledger/SLPDB/README.md

 ## Introduction

 SLPDB is a node.js application that stores all token data for the Simple Ledger Protocol.
 SLPDB requires MongoDB and a Bitcoin Cash full node to fetch, listen for, and store all pertinent SLP related data.
-Additionally, this application allows other processes to subscribe to realtime SLP events via ZeroMQ subscription.
+Additionally, this application allows other processes to subscribe to real-time SLP events via ZeroMQ subscription.
 It is recommended that end users utilize the [slpserve](https://github.com/fountainhead-cash/slpserve) and [slpsocket](https://github.com/simpleledger/sockserve) applications in order to conveniently access the data that is provided by SLPDB and MongoDb.

 You only need to install SLPDB, slpserve, and/or slpsocket if any of the following is true:
 * You cannot rely on a third-party for your SLP data.